sudotty/promext-plugin/README.md

 # promext-plugin-es
 this is a promext plguin for index data to elastic search

-`
-About the promext,you can see it at [link](https://github.com/xuebing1110/promext), its a tool for simplify prometheus query use REST API`
+_About the promext,you can see it at (https://github.com/xuebing1110/promext), its a tool for simplify prometheus query use REST API_